 Generally, when measured in conjunction with double-pane windows, laminated glass window inserts have an STC rating of 48.
 Acrylic window inserts rate 42.
 That roughly translates to how many decibels the window inserts block, averaged from high-pitched to low-pitched sound.

-Usually, single-pane windows have an STC rating of 26 to 28 and double-pane windows have a rating of 26 to 32.
+Usually, single-pane windows have an STC rating of 26 to 28 and double-pane windows have an STC rating of 26 to 32.
 This means you can easily hear loud speech through the window.
 While increases may seem small, each increase of 10 in an STC rating halves the sound.
 With an STC rating of 48, loud speech is largely inaudible.

 What Does an STC Rating for Windows Mean for Your Home or Office?

-Sun and Sound Windows’ soundproof window inserts have an STC rating of 42 if you have a single-pane window and 48 if you have a double-pane window.
+Sun and Sound Windows’ soundproof laminated glass window inserts have an STC rating of 42 if you have a single-pane window and 48 if you have a double-pane window.
 The inserts help insulate your window from sound and weather, and they are even more effective if you have thicker windows.